peterbourgon/caspaxos/README.md

 Nothing to note here.

+Well, maybe one thing: sending functions over the wire is not easy in languages like Go.
+It may be a good initial compromise to present a more opinionated API to clients, where API methods map to specific, pre-defined change functions.
+Making this work in the general case is an exercise for the reader.

 > **2.** The proposer generates a ballot number, B, and sends "prepare" messages
 > containing that number to the acceptors.